Jana Sedláčková

-Jana Petříková, née Sedláčková (born 21 January 1993) is a former Czech footballer who played as a defender for German 2.
-Frauen-Bundesliga club FC Carl Zeiss Jena and the Czech Republic women's national team.
-For most of her career She played for Sparta Prague in the Czech 1st Division and the Champions League.
+Jana Petříková, born Sedláčková (born 21 January 1993) is a former Czech footballer who played as a defender for German Frauen-Bundesliga club FC Carl Zeiss Jena and the Czech Republic women's national team.
+For most of her career She played for Sparta Prague in the Czech Women's First League and the Champions League.

 She was a member of the Czech national team since 2009.
 She made her debut for the national team on 26 November 2009 in a match against Belgium.

 Sedláčková was voted talent of the year at the 2009 Czech Footballer of the Year (women).